 You can expect many of the top recruits to receive 17 RPS each and every week from someone, and you will probably have to keep pace to go after the top-notch recruits.
 On the other hand, since competition is so fierce at the top, you may choose to cast your fate with the 2nd tier recruits where you have a much better chance of earning a commitment.

-Also, you need to realize that sometimes a recruit may be unrecruited (or available because the team(s) that recruited him signed 3 other players) that is better than 1 of the recruits you would otherwise sign.
+Also, you need to realize that sometimes a recruit may be unrecruited (or available because the team(s) that recruited him signed 3 other players) that is better than one of the recruits you would otherwise sign.
 If you do not want to accept these more highly-ranked "walkons" over your other recruits, then you need to allocate at least 1 PP to anyone that you want to have preference over any walkon.
 If a higher-ranked "walkon" wants to sign with you, he will supercede any of your recruits that have zero PPs.

 There will always be a delicate balancing situation between trying to get star recruits and trying to get "solid" recruits, since you will lose control of who signs if you do not fill your roster from your scholarship offers.
 My advice is this: in true life, a coach can never know a recruit's thoughts, intentions, or future actions.
 This is true in this game.
 Follow your gut feelings and hope to land the big one.
 If not, make adjustments the following year.